tigerclaw-az/ejwaibel.github.io/resume.md

 : *Lead Frontend Engineer / AEM Developer*
   __July 2014-Present__

 * Designed solution for custom SCSS inheritance to accomodate multiple shared projects
-* Arhitected custom modular frontend solution with TerrificJS for AEM 6.0 custom components
+* Arhitected custom modular JavaScript solution with TerrificJS for AEM 6.0 custom components
 * Lead team of 20 developers to deliver 65 custom AEM components for opel.ie release
 * Mentored 15 junior developers to help them grow and understand SCSS/JavaScript best practices
 * Triage bugs on a daily basis to ensure issues are resolved in time for production release
 * Coordinated with business and design teams to ensure proper requirements for new features
-* Built solution for Gulp build process and enhanced as necessary based on project challenges
+* Built custom solution for Gulp build process and enhanced as necessary based on project challenges

 #### iTRACS | Commscope
 : *Software Engineer II*